 - 1 tablespoon chopped fresh basil

-- thinly sliced hot peppers (optional, not shown)
+- Thinly sliced jalapeño, Serrano or birds-eye peppers (optional, not shown)

 - Preheat oven to 400 degrees Fahrenheit.
-Toss the cauliflower with enough coconut oil to lightly coat it (about 3 tablespoons).
-Spread the cauliflower in a single layer on a large baking sheet and roast until the tips of the caulifower are golden brown, about 25 to 30 minutes.
+Toss the cauliflower with enough coconut oil to lightly coat it (up to 3 tablespoons).
+Spread the cauliflower in a single layer on a large baking sheet and roast until the tips of the cauliflower are golden brown, about 25 to 30 minutes.

-- In a Dutch oven or large, heavy-bottomed pot over medium heat, sweat the onion with 1 tablespoon coconut oil and a dash of salt until translucent, about 3 minutes.
+- In a Dutch oven or large, heavy-bottomed pot over medium heat, warm 1 tablespoon of the coconut oil until shimmering.
+Add the onion and a dash of salt and cook, stirring occasionally, until the onion is turning translucent, about 3 minutes.
 Add the curry paste and lemon zest and stir to incorporate.
 Raise the heat to medium-high, add the wine, and cook, stirring frequently, until most of the wine has evaporated.

-- Add salt and pepper to taste.
+- Stir in 1 teaspoon vinegar and salt and pepper, to taste.
+If the soup needs more acidity, stir in 1 to 2 additional teaspoons of vinegar, to taste.
 Ladle the soup into 4 bowls.
 Top each with ¼ of the cauliflower florets, a sprinkle of basil and chives and hot peppers (if using).

 Disclaimer: This post is sponsored by Earlywood Designs.
 Opinions are my own, always.